apostrophecms/docs/docs/cookbook/html-conversion.md

 </AposCodeBlock>

 ::: note
-An alternative way to add the social links would be to use an `array` schema field to collect the url and logo class information.
+An alternative way to add the social links would be to use an `array` schema field to collect the URL and logo class information.
 Then within the template loop over each item in the array to add them to the page.
 This would make the template code and logic a little cleaner.
 :::

 ### Adding the header